yegor256/blog/_drafts/_java9.md

 List<Integer> list = new ArrayList<>(1, 2, 3);
 {% endhighlight %}

-...in Java&nbsp;9 they created more static methods and made us do this instead:
+...in Java&nbsp;9 they created more static methods and made us do this:

 {% highlight java %}
 List<Integer> list = List.of(1, 2, 3);